adnanioricce/StormyCommerce/README.md

 # StormyCommerce
 StormyCommerce is a ecommerce system that works as a REST API.
 The project is a fork of [SimplCommerce](http://github.com/simplCommerce/SimplCommerce).You can run the project with the following steps.
 Was develop as a final paper project.
 This project is not aimed(and shouldn't) to be used in production.
+If you want to see a demonstration, click in the link [Dev BUILD](http://stormycommerce.adnangonzagaci.com/api)
 # Steps to Run
 ## Requirements
 - .NET Core SDK 2.2.401 or above